gulpjs/vinyl-fs/README.md

 ##### `options.removeBOM`

-Causes the BOM to be stripped on UTF-8 encoded files.
+Causes the BOM to be removed on UTF-8 encoded files.
 Set to `false` if you need the BOM for some reason.

 Type: `Boolean`